 The problem with buying a proper wine fridge is that they aren’t cheap, and when you’re shopping online, they all kind of look the same.
 If you’re spending this much money on a new home appliance, you want to be sure it actually works — and that it works for you.
 Maybe you truly require space for a ton of bottles (we’re jealous), or maybe you need one that fits into a compact kitchen.

-To help you find the perfect wine cooler for the way you drink, I talked to nine sommeliers, winemakers, and restaurateurs about the wine coolers and fridges they trust with their own bottles.
+To help you find the perfect wine cooler for the way you drink, I talked to 13 sommeliers, winemakers, and restaurateurs about the wine coolers and fridges they trust with their own bottles.

 What we’re looking for

 How many bottles you need to fit in your wine fridge will come down to the size of your personal collection.
 You should have a sense of the number of bottles you tend to store, drink, and replace month to month when making your decision.
 However, the one thing to keep in mind is that bottle capacity is typically measured using standard-size Bordeaux bottles.
 The actual number of bottles you can store will fluctuate if your collection includes bottles that are not standard size.